Libraries partnerships for open access

 - Proceedings of the National Academy of Sciences

-- The Libraries' subscription to Proceedings of the National Academy of Sciences allows UMN-affiliated authors a discounted open access fee of $1,150 for a CC BY-NC-ND license.
-Note that all articles are free to read six months after publication.
+- The Libraries' subscription to Proceedings of the National Academy of Sciences allows UMN-affiliated authors a discounted open access fee of $4,975 for immediate OA with a CC BY-NC-ND license.
+Note that all articles require a publication fee and are free to read six months after publication.

 - Royal Society